threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/threebot_server.md

 ```

 ## APIs
-APIs can be added as actors to your package, which are exposed directly and can be accessed via http or using our `gedis` clients for python or javascript.
+APIs could be added as actors to your package, which are exposed directly and could be accessed via http or using our `gedis` clients for python or javascript.

 *Actors in more detail are documented [here](actors.md).

 ## Packages
-Packages are the way to write extensions and applications to your 3Bot server and it can be driven by an optional package.py file which controls the life cycle of the application including install, uninstall,start .. etc.
+Packages are the way to write extensions and applications to your 3Bot server and it could be driven by an optional package.py file which controls the life cycle of the application including install, uninstall,start .. etc.

 *Packages in more detail are documented [here](packages.md).

 ## ssl

-- If you to generate certificates to your website/package you can specify it in the package.toml explicitly.
+- If you to generate certificates to your website/package you could specify it in the package.toml explicitly.

 for example